Koolanooka, Western Australia

-Koolanooka is a small town in the MidWest region of Western Australia.
+Koolanooka is a small town in the Mid West region of Western Australia.
 It is situated between Morawa and Perenjori just off the Mullewa-Wubin road.
 At the 2006 census, Koolanooka had a population of 46.

 In 1932 the Wheat Pool of Western Australia announced that the town would have two grain elevators, each fitted with an engine, installed at the railway siding.

 Name

 Originating as a station on the Mullewa to Wongan Hills railway line, it was initially known as Bowgada when it was planned in 1913.
 The name Bowgada was taken from the pastoral station located nearby.
 Shortly before the line was opened in 1914 the name changed to Koolanooka and the next station south on the railway line was named Bowgada instead.
 The townsite was gazetted in 1916.

 The town takes its name from the nearby Koolanooka Spring.
 The word is Aboriginal in origin and means place of plenty wild turkeys.